aws-samples/amazon-security-lake-transformation-library/windows-sysmon/README.md

 1. **[AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_tutorials_basic.html) is configured your AWS environment**.
 AWS Organizations is an AWS account management service that provides account management and consolidated billing capabilities so you can consolidate multiple AWS accounts and manage them centrally.

-2. Security Lake is activated and [delegated administrator is configured](https://docs.aws.amazon.com/security-lake/latest/userguide/multi-account-management.html).
+2. **Security Lake is activated and [delegated administrator is configured](https://docs.aws.amazon.com/security-lake/latest/userguide/multi-account-management.html)**.

     1. Navigate to the AWS Organizations console, and set up an organization with a [Log Archive account](https://docs.aws.amazon.com/prescriptive-guidance/latest/security-reference-architecture/log-archive.html).
 The Log Archive account should be used as the delegated Security Lake administrator account where you will configure Security Lake.
 For more information on deploying the full complement of AWS security services in a multi-account environment, see [AWS Prescriptive Guidance | AWS Security Reference Architecture](https://docs.aws.amazon.com/prescriptive-guidance/latest/security-reference-architecture/welcome.html).
     2. Configure permissions for the Security Lake administrator access by using an [AWS Identity and Access Management (IAM) role](https://aws.amazon.com/iam/).
 This role should be used by security teams to administer Security Lake configuration, including managing custom sources.